BryantDavis1986/data-structures-and-algorithms/401-DOTNET/Data-Structures/LinkedLists/README.md

 ### Change Log
 ***[The change log will list any changes made to the code base.
 This includes any changes from TA/Instructor feedback]***
-1.2: *Added whiteboard, still in need of the code* - 13 July 2020
-1.1: *Amanda did it all and is stellar!!!!!* - 10 July 2020
+1.4: *Added all requred Tests and adjusted Methods to ensure passing* - 14 July 2020 1.3: *Added all the Methods InsertBefore(), InsertAfter() etc* - 14 July 2020 1.2: *Added whiteboard, still in need of the code* - 13 July 2020 1.1: *Amanda did it all and is stellar!!!!!* - 10 July 2020